hsato1/terraform-aws-eks_addons-hpcc/README.md

 We integrated the work by [Ryan Rao, Wang Xiaoming, and Godji Fortil ](https://github.com/rrao4/HPCC-Platform/tree/HPCC-25955/helm/examples/efs) for storageclass and persistent volumes however, we do install our EFS CSI Driver as a part of EKS addon.
 (Read more on [EKS ADDON](https://registry.terraform.io/providers/figma/aws-4-49-0/latest/docs/resources/eks_addon))

+**Important Note** Currently, this terraform modules and helm_release resource supports the static provisioning that has been worked on by other intern [Ryan Rao and his mentors, Wang Xiaoming, and Godji Fortil with HPCC version that their repo support](https://github.com/rrao4/HPCC-Platform/tree/HPCC-25955/helm/examples/efs).
+We have the static storage beyond Kubernetes.

+**Update** Now the work has been merged to [HPCC-candidate 2.9.x](https://github.com/hpcc-systems/HPCC-Platform/tree/candidate-9.2.x) you may want to do a github cloning and check out a particular branch to be able to use this application.

 ### Providers
 ---